sunnybogawat/marionette-001/README.md

 ## How to use ##

-You have project that needs to be written.
-This is a spot to learn and explore marionette.
+You have project and this is a hill project to work with Marionette and the very awesome codio.com

 ## How it Works